zxxzyyz/LeetCodeProblems/DataBase/Easy/README.md

 # Easy Problems
-My solution for open problems(free sources) from LeetCode.
 ### Second Highest Salary
 Write a SQL query to get the second highest salary from the Employee table.
 ```